-Sweet Coleslaw is a favorite Southern BBQ side dish.
-Creamy coleslaw with an easy mayo-based dressing with vinegar, celery seed, and sugar made in minutes.
+Sweet Coleslaw is a favorite Southern BBQ side.
+Creamy slaw with an easy mayo-based dressing with vinegar, celery seed, and sugar in minutes.

 If you love this Easy Coleslaw recipe, but wish it was little more classic Southern style, aka with a lil’ more sugary sweetness, you’ll love this new summer Side Recipe.
 Southern Sweet Slaw is sure to be your new favorite cookout dish!